 This step-by-step approach encouraged open dialogue, reflection, and collaboration, allowing participants to not only analyze real-life issues but also begin identifying possible responses and solutions.

-As the training continues, participants will deepen their facilitation skills and gain more tools to effectively deliver the AHAPPY programme in diverse contexts.
+As the training continued, participants deepened their facilitation skills and gained more tools to effectively deliver the AHAPPY programme in diverse contexts.

 This initiative reaffirms AJAN’s commitment to promoting holistic development, empowering young people, and strengthening community responses to HIV and other social challenges across the continent.